 In 2014, for the first time in history, 61 percent of U.S. half-marathon finishers were women, and the percentage of female marathoners is getting much closer to 50 percent, according to Running USA State of the Sport Reports.
 As of 2015, Running USA reports that the marathon with the highest percentage of female finishers is the Wineglass Marathon in New York, which is 60 percent female.

-This year, Switzer is running the 121st Boston Marathon again, at age 70 and she explains why on her website.
+This year, Switzer ran the 121st Boston Marathon again, at age 70 and she explains why on her website.
 She focuses on creating change via 261 Fearless, a non-profit she founded that is described as "a global community of women who have found strength, power and fearlessness from putting one foot in front of the other."

 Go # 261, who paved the way for women runners everywhere.
-We'll be cheering you on all the way!

 What Do YOU Think?